-I am naturally very dark-haired, but I've had this blonde-brunette blend hair colour for about 2 years now and as much as I absolutely love it, it does require a lot of upkeep as well as a lot of attention to keep it as healthy as possible.
-I'm sure you know how damaging bleach can be if you're not careful, so you definitely need to make sure you have a good haircare routine teamed with treatments to balance out the damage and keep your hair in tip-top condititon.
+I've had this blonde-brunette blend hair colour for about 2 years now and as much as I absolutely love it, it does require a lot of upkeep!
+My natural colour is really dark - pretty much the opposite of blonde - so I do have to bleach my hair to achieve this blonde colour.
+Bleach can definitely be damaging for your hair, which is why you need to make sure you have a good haircare routine to balance out the damage and keep your hair in the healthiest possible condition.

 (Updated January 2020)